 - Pehoe lake

-- A steep ascent to Grey glacier view-point
+- A steep ascent to the Grey Glacier view-point

-- A steep descent back to Grey campsite
+- A steep descent back to the Grey campsite

-- Several ascents and descents on the way from Grey to Paine Grande campsite
+- Several ascents and descents on the way from Grey to the Paine Grande campsite.

-8.00 – start walking towards Paso campsite, to the viewpoints.
-Leave your stuff in the tent at the campsite, take a day-pack with valuable stuff, water, and snacks.
+8.00 – start walking towards Paso campsite and a suspension bridge, to the viewpoints.
+Leave your stuff in the tent at the campsite, and take a day-pack with valuable stuff, water, and snacks.

-9.30-10.00 – you’ll arrive at a look-out, there are several points from where you can see the glacier.
+9.30-10.00 – you’ll arrive at the viewpoint.
+There are several points from where you can see the glacier.
 From here we’d suggest starting walking back you still have to pack your tent and walk to Paine Grande.